nnirror/facet/README.md

 ---
 - **randfile** ( _dir_ = `../files/` )
 	- loads a random file from the `files` directory into memory.
 The default directory is `../files/`, but you can supply any directory as an argument.
+	- output range is from -1 - 1.
 	- __Note__: this examples uses MacOS / Linux file paths with forward slashes (e.g. `my/path/here`).
 For Windows, you will need to use back slashes (e.g `my\path\here`)
 	- example:
 		- `$('example').randfile().play(); // random new file converted to audio every time`